CELEBRANT-DIRECTORY-ARCH-white

 Wedding wine ceremony

-Wine is universal and is known to have many different symbols, the wine ceremony is no different.
-It can represent the richness of life, the sweet and bitter elements life throws at you or the idea that like wine, life changes through time.
-However, how you want to interpret the ceremony is up to you with your celebrant to help advise.
+The beauty of a modern wine ceremony is that it can be imbued with your own symbolism and meaning.
+It can represent the richness of life, the sweet and bitter elements life throws at you or the idea that, like wine, life changes through time; how you want to interpret the ceremony is up to you.

 Wine ceremony 1